freya022/jda-emojis/README.md

 [jda-emojis-maven-central-link]: https://mvnrepository.com/artifact/dev.freya02/jda-emojis/latest

 ## JDA Emojis
-This is a lightweight and convenient alternative to [JEmoji](https://github.com/felldo/JEmoji), from which it it generated from.
+This is a lightweight and convenient alternative to [JEmoji](https://github.com/felldo/JEmoji), from which it is generated from.

 Assuming you only need to use the emojis, you can use them directly with JDA instead of having to convert them!